petemad/AAP/README.md

 * activities like {art , music , programming , drawing , ..... etc }
 * teams forming is a must
 * points will be updated every week
-* Your week points will not be added if you did not attend at least a mass each week
+* Your week points will not be added if you did not attend at least a mass and bible study each week
 * In this page we will add assignments in all fields (bible studies , coptic language , melodies ...., etc )
 * Individual match/round awards are like {"Top scorer" , "clean sheet" , "your attitude in the field" , ... etc }
 * each one will have a secret nick name that you will use to send me assignmests solutions